epasseto/UdacityDataScienceCapstone/README.md

 **III.
 Conclusion**

+Table: our efforts to evolve a Perceptron for identify **dog breeds**, by zero:

 ![strategy](figs/table_zero.png)

+Some things that we can see by practic are:

+>- once the **architecture** of our deep learning device is defined, even the best effort do improve its Accuracy don´t make **magic**
+>- ... in other words, if **fundamental** to have a hard plan on creating a nice Perceptron architecture, only changing parameters does not compensate a bad conception
+>- ... and having **good pictures** for training, and making a hard effort in **Preprocessing** is really important to achieve a good final result
+>- even changing some fundamental parameters, like trying to train over **two** and not **three** convolutional layer, or changing **kernel size** form **2** to **4**, does not affect so much how our Perceptron is learning from the data

 **R**Student adequately summarizes the end-to-end problem solution and discusses one or two particular aspects of the project they found interesting or difficult.